MSc Civil Engineering

 Environmental Engineering

-Two out of three in S1
+Two out of three modules are to be chosen in Semester 1:

-Site Investigation (10 credits, S1)
+Site Investigation & Risk Assessment* (10 credits, Semester 1)

-Geographical Information Systems (10 credits, S1)
+Geographical Information Systems (10 credits, Semester 1)

 This class, run by the Department of Civil and Environmental Engineering, introduces Geographical Information Systems (GIS) and spatial data analysis.
 The course covers the key theory with a strong focus is on practical applications.
 Students will develop skills to apply GIS independently to real world datasets and problems.